Causes of Secondary Hyperhidrosis: Can Your Heavy Sweating Be Reversed?

 Hormonal changes that occur during pregnancy and menopause can trigger hot flashes and night sweats.
 The extra weight of carrying a baby and increased blood flow also contribute to heavy sweating across the entire body.

 Certain drugs can also cause secondary hyperhidrosis.
-The list of sweat-causing drugs includes:
+The list of sweat-causing medications includes:

 - Blood pressure medications